dammsi/AnomalyDINO/README.md

 ---

-This repo
+This wrk builds upon the following ressources:
 - [DINOv2](https://github.com/facebookresearch/dinov2), code and model available under Apache 2.0 license.
 - The [MVTec-AD dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad), available under the CC BY-NC-SA 4.0 license.
 - The [VisA dataset](https://github.com/amazon-science/spot-diff), available under the CC BY 4.0 license.

 ---

-If you find this repository useful in your research, please consider citing our paper
+If you find this repository useful in your research/project, please consider citing the paper:

 ```
 @misc{damm2024anomalydino,